Research Partners

 👨🏫 Focus Areas:

-• Proposal writing and mutual exchange
+• Proposal co-development and faculty exchange

-• Additive manufacturing systems research
+• Additive manufacturing research and innovation